SaraByex/To-Do-App/README.md

-To-Do App
-A simple full-stack To-Do list application built with React (frontend) and Express.js (backend).
+To-Do App is a simple full-stack To-Do list application built with React (frontend) and Express.js (backend).
 The app allows users to add and delete, and mark tasks as completed with optional due dates.

-Features
-Add new tasks with a due date and time.
+Features: Add new tasks with a due date and time.
 Mark tasks as completed (with checkbox).
 Delete tasks.